lake-of-fire/BigSyncKit/README.md

 Fork of [mentrena's SyncKit](https://mentrena.github.io/SyncKit) for these reasons:

-- Scales to larger Realm databases
+- Scales to much larger Realm databases
 - Supports UUID primary keys
+- Supports List properties for primitives and custom object types
 - Moves most operations from the main thread into background threads (see BackgroundWorker)

 The downsides that were traded off to achieve this: